 Step 5.
 Click OK.

-Once you complete the above steps, when your open File Explorer by clicking on its icon on the taskbar or pressing Windows logo + E keys, you will see the “This PC” window.
-You can still access Quick access, but for that, you need to click on the left side pane of the “This PC” window.
+Once you complete the above steps, when you open File Explorer by clicking on its icon on the taskbar or pressing Windows + E keys, you will see the “This PC” window.
+You can still access Quick Access, but you need to click on the left side pane of the “This PC” window.

 It is also possible to open File Explorer at “This PC” Instead of Quick Access in Windows 10, but the steps are slightly different.